anindyadas2001/PetCareManager/README.md

     }
 }
 ```
->[!Tip:]
+> [!Tip]
->Use Jenkins to schedule automated builds on every commit.
+> Use Jenkins to schedule automated builds on every commit.

 ### 6️⃣ **Infrastructure Setup with Ansible**
 - Provision the necessary AWS infrastructure using Ansible: